HumicCoils/miko_token/DEVNET_TESTING_GUIDE.md

 ```bash
 anchor idl parse --file programs/absolute-vault/src/lib.rs -o target/idl/absolute_vault.json
 ```

+### Issue: "create-miko-token.ts" file not found
+**Solution**: The correct file is `create-miko-token.ts` (created separately).
+The original `create-token.ts` had import issues.
+Use the new script which properly:
+- Sets up Token-2022 with transfer fee extension
+- Assigns tax authorities to the Absolute Vault PDAs
+- Mints total supply to treasury
+- Burns mint authority for immutable supply

 ### Issue: "Account does not exist"
 **Solution**: Initialize the programs first